 Please note that your programme is classed as having a non-standard start date.
-On the information for term dates, you should look under the tab for Faculty of Health, Social Care and Medicine followed by School of Nursing, Midwifery and Allied Health Professions.
-Your programme term dates can be found under BSc (Hons) Operating Department Practice – Year 1 (Sep-22 cohort – Ormskirk & St James)
+On the information for term dates, you should look under the heading for Faculty of Health, Social Care and Medicine followed by Allied Health Professions.
+Your programme term dates can be found under BSc (Hons) Operating Department Practice – Year 1 (Sep-23 cohort)View your Term Dates

 Important: Occupational Health

-You’ll be allocated an Occupational Health appointment at the clinic being held at our Ormskirk campus between 19 and 22 September.
+If you haven’t already been seen by the Occupational Health team at the pre-course event in July, you’ll be allocated an Occupational Health (OH) appointment at the clinic being held at our Ormskirk campus between 18 and 22 September.

 To ensure this process runs as smoothly as possible, we ask that you provide details of your immunisation record to the OH Team when you complete the questionnaire.

-The list below is not a list of all the books you need to buy before you start your studies.
-We recommend that the only book you buy is one of the Anatomy and Physiology books, and that you have a look at the others at a library to check that you like it before making a purchase.
+You’ll be given information about which textbooks to read and be introduced to the University Library, as well as the many ebooks we have for you to access, when you begin your studies.
+So, the list below is not a list of all the books you need to buy before you start your studies.
+What we do recommend is that you buy one of the Anatomy and Physiology books.
+Then, you can take a look at the others at a library to check which ones you like before making a purchase.

 - ROTHROCK, J. MCEWEN, D. Eds 201.
 Alexander’s Care of the Patient in Surgeryed.
 Elsevier Missouri.

 - AL-SHAIKH, B. & STACEY, B., 2013.
 Essentials of Anaesthetic Equipment.
 5th ed.
 Edinburgh: Churchill Livingstone.

 - GRACE, P. & BORLEY, N., 20.
 Surgery at a Glance. th ed.
 Oxford: Blackwell.